 Kelley Mackenroth is a graduate of Louisiana State University (B.A.); Loyola University New Orleans (M.S.), and Loyola University College of Law (J.D.). is a practicing attorney-at-law who specializes in title and property-related issues, estate planning, and successions.
 Kelley devotes her time to serving on various Boards and special event committees for a number of non-profits in New Orleans.
 Formerly, Kelley was a tour guide, a middle and high school teacher, and a Big Easy Rollergirl.
 She was named one of Gambit Weekly’s “40 Under 40” for her contributions to the New Orleans Metropolitan region.
 Kelley and her husband, D. Irwin, live in New Orleans with their three small children.
 Kelley joined the SOC Board in 2015 is a member of SOC’s All Saints Soirée Committee.

-KC Perilloux (aka Kim, Cairelle, and GiGi) is a genealogist and heritage travel advisor, family tree tourist, 11th generation Louisianian, cemetery aficionado, mixed media artist, bohemian granny, and lover of wild and holy spaces.
-She has a degree in Nursing from Regents College New York and is currently studying Genealogical Principles and Research at Boston University and Genetic Genealogy at the University of Strathclyde in Glasgow, Scotland.
-She gives presentations locally, nationally, and internationally on a variety of genealogy topics and has professional memberships in multiple local- and national-level organizations including the Genealogical Research Society of New Orleans, Louisiana Genealogical and Historical Society, Association of Professional Genealogists, National Genealogical Society, American Holistic Nurses Association, and American Society of Travel Advisors.
-As the Founder and Event Coordinator for the annual Halloween masquerade 'New Orleans Witches' Ball' (2010-2018), coupled with her former and current work experience, she brings a range of skills to SOC including research, education, event planning, fundraising, and public relations.
+KC Perilloux (aka Kim and GiGi) is a retired RN, volunteer genealogist and search angel, family tree tourist, 11th generation Louisianian, writer and artist, cemetery aficionado, bohemian granny, and lover of wild and holy spaces.
+She has a degree in Nursing from Regents College New York, memberships in multiple genealogy organizations including the Genealogical Research Society of New Orleans, San Bartolomeo Apostolo Society of New Orleans, Louisiana Genealogical and Historical Society, Irish Genealogical Research Society, and National Genealogical Society, and she speaks locally, nationally, and internationally on a variety of genealogy topics.
+As the Foundress and Event Coordinator for the annual Halloween masquerade 'New Orleans Witches' Ball' (2010-2018), and coupled with her former and current work and volunteer experiences, KC brings a range of skills to SOC including research, education, event planning, fundraising, and public relations.
 When she's not diving into a genealogical rabbit hole or roaming the world in search of ancestral grandmothers, quirky art, and stone circles, KC is home in her native New Orleans where she lives joyfully, loves intensely, and laughs frequently with family and friends.

 Alan Raphael has been involved in public relations, marketing, advertising and special events in New Orleans for more than three decades.
 The Bastrop, LA native, and Tulane University graduate began his career with KALB-TV (NBC), later moving to WBRZ-TV (ABC).
 Raphael joined New Orleans advertising and public relations agency Montgomery, Stire & Ehrhardt, serving Ringling Bros. and Barnum & Bailey Circus, Walt Disney’s World On Ice, International Paper, Burger King and the Greater New Orleans Tourism Marketing Corporation.
 Raphael is a licensed tour guide, additionally completing the Friends of the Cabildo Walking Tour class in April 2001.
 In 2006, Raphael joined the staff at The National World War II Museum as Marketing Outreach Manager focusing on sharpening the Museum’s outreach efforts.
 In 2015, Raphael was honored by the New Orleans Concierge Association as Sales & Marketing Person of the Year.
 In his hours away from the Museum, Raphael enjoys cycling, New Orleans music and cultural events, and photography of same.
 Alan joined the SOC Board at the beginning of 2017.
 He serves Tours & Marketing, All Saints Soiree and Education Committees.